How much does business insurance cost?

 So, can you expect to pay the average rate?
 Not necessarily.

-The cost of your policy is calculated using several basic factors.
+The cost of your policy is calculated using several basic factors including your profession, number of employees and coverage needs.
+You can expect to pay more than the average rate if you require more coverage, lease a unique property or have a history of claims.
 Learning how these factors influence your cost can help you secure the best combination of price and protection for your unique situation.
 Call now, or begin a quote online.

 Factors that affect your business insurance costs

 Many factors play a role in calculating your business insurance cost.
 The most influential usually are your profession, number of employees and coverage needs.
 These factors can vary significantly from business to business.

 Not all business types carry the same amount of risk.
 A business type known to have higher risk can expect to pay more than a business with lower risk.
 Tree trimmers and contractors are examples of higher risk businesses.
 Their work is physical and often includes using power tools on other peoples’ properties.
 These factors increase exposure.

 In contrast, a home-based financial advisor doesn’t share these risks, so they won’t be factored into their rate.
 Will they pay less?
 Probably, but not for certain.
 Professional services are exposed to a different type of risk, and they often need carry professional liability insurance to stay safe.

 Businesses with several employees can expect to pay more for insurance because their potential for claims are higher than a business with fewer, or no, employees.
 Each additional employee increases exposure to accidents and other mishaps that may result in a claim.